 [One item was added in October 2014.]

-This letterbook covers the period December 1884-September 1885.
+This letterbook covers the period March-October 1886.
 Many of the letters are by Edison.
-There is also correspondence by Samuel Insull.
-Most of Edison's correspondence is in the hand of Insull, acting as Edison's secretary.
+There is also correspondence by Samuel Insull and Alfred O. Tate.
+Most of Edison's letters are in the hand of Insull or John F. Randolph, acting as Edison's secretary.
 The correspondence relates to a variety of subjects.
-Included are letters about central stations, foreign electric railroad patents, and patent infringement suits brought by the Edison Electric Light Co.
-Other correspondence concerns the Edison Ore Milling Co., Ltd. and the English telephone.
-There are also several letters written by Insull to Edison during Edison's stay in Florida.
-Among the recipients are S. Bergmann & Co., the Compagnie Continentale Edison, Charles H. Coster, A. A. Cowles, the Deutsche Edison Gesellschaft, and Francis R. Upton.
-The front cover is marked "1885."
+Some letters pertain to the financial affairs of Edison-affiliated companies, including the Edison Machine Works and the Edison Electric Light Co. of Europe, Ltd. There is also correspondence dealing with the development of Edison's phonoplex telegraph system in North America and the United Kingdom, with American and foreign patent matters, and with Edison's property in Fort Myers, Florida.
+Included also are a few letters from Insull and Tate to Edison.
+Among the recipients are the Edison & Swan United Electric Light Co., Edward H. Johnson, and Robert H. Thurston.
+The front cover is marked "1886."
 The spine is stamped "Letters."
-The book contains 500 numbered pages and an index.
+The book contains 491 numbered pages and an index.
 There are also numerous groups of unnumbered pages inserted into the book between the numbered pages.
-Approximately 40 percent of the book has been selected.
+Approximately 30 percent of the book has been selected.
 Courtesy of Thomas Edison National Historical Park.